ProjectMOSAIC/mosaicData/cran-comments.md

 ## Downstream dependencies

-The only change (other than updating some documentation) is the addition of a new data set.
-This should not affect downstream dependencies.

-## Note

-This is a first step toward submitting an updated version of ggformula.
-The new data set will replace one from weatherData, which has been removed from CRAN.
+Main downstream dependencies are also maintained by me and are being updated in advance of the ggplot2 release that is forthcoming.
+The only potential breaking change is the renaming of a variable in one of the data sets.

+Homer White, the only other author of a reverse dependency, has been notified about the upates to this package.

+Other packages in the mosaic suite will be coming over the next 48 hours.